thadguidry/respec/ReSpec-Editor's-Guide.md

 At any given time a specification must be in a given status.
 The [`specStatus`](specStatus) option indicates which status that is.
 Typically, a status has implications in terms of what other options may be required.
 For instance, a document that is intended to become a Recommendation eventually and that is not the First Public Working Draft (FPWD) of that specification will require [`previousPublishDate`](previousPublishDate) and [`previousMaturity`](previousMaturity) to be specified.

-The `[specStatus`](specStatus) page list all the possible status values.
+The [`specStatus`](specStatus) section list all the possible status values.

 ### Extra links at top of the document

 There are times when you might need extra links or other important information to appear together with other links at the top of the document.

 ReSpec supports adding additional links by specifying an `otherLinks` property in the configuration.
-The values for this configuration option are rich and complex, so are detailed in the reference section for `otherLinks`.
+The values for this configuration option are rich and complex, so are detailed in the reference section for [`otherLinks`](otherLinks).

 ### Extra Styling

-If you wish to add your own additional styles to your document, just use the regular link and style elements.
+If you wish to add your own additional styles to your document, just use the regular `<link>` and `<style>` elements.
 Be warned however that the W3C styles will always be added after yours, so if you wish to override them you will need to use more specific selectors.

 ### Dates